EVALALIGN: Supervised Fine-Tuning Multimodal LLMs with Human-Aligned Data for Evaluating Text-to-Image Models: Experimental Results

 \subsection{Comparison with Existing Evaluation Methods}

 \mypara{SFT with human-aligned data outperforms vanilla MLLMs.} To validate the effectiveness of the MLLM after SFT, we use vanilla LLaVA-NeXT 13B as the baseline model for comparison.
 As shown in Table~\ref{tab:zero-shot-fidelity} and Table~\ref{tab:zero-shot-t2i}, the results of vanilla model suggest some correlations with human-annotated data.
 However, the alignment of the vanilla MLLM is relatively low due to the absence of images generated by model (such as distorted bodies and hands images) and issues related to evaluation in the MLLM's pre-training dataset.
-After applying SFT on the LLaVA-Next 13B model using human annotated data, the model's predictions on various fine-grained evaluation metrics are almost align to the human-annotated data and significantly surpass the evaluation results of all MLLM models that were not fine-tuned.
+After applying SFT on the LLaVA-Next 13B model using human annotated data, the model's predictions on various fine-grained evaluation metrics are almost align to the human-annotated data and significantly surpass the evaluation results of all MLLM models that are not finetuned.
 This experimental results confirms that our SFT training enables the MLLM to be successfully applied to the task of evaluating text-to-image models.

-\mypara{Comparison with state-of-the-art methods.} To verify the human preference alignment of our model, especially when compared with other baseline methods, we calculate Kendall rank~\cite{KENDALL1938} and Pearson~\cite{freedman2007statistics} correlation coefficient and summarize the results in Table~\ref{tab:comparison}.
-This comparison experiment encompasses images generated by 24 text-to-image models, covering an extensive range of synthesized image distribution.
+\mypara{Comparison with other methods.} To verify the human preference alignment of our model, especially when compared with other baseline methods, we calculate Kendall rank~\citep{KENDALL1938} and Pearson~\citep{freedman2007statistics} correlation coefficient on images generated by 24 text-to-image models and summarize the results in Table~\ref{tab:comparison}.

 As can be concluded, compared with baseline methods, \ourmethod achieves significant higher alignment with fine-grained human preference on image faithfulness and image-text consistency, showcasing robust generalization ability.
 Although HPS v2 roughly aligns with human preference in some extent, the relative small model capacity and coarse ranking training limits its generalization to the fine-grained annotated data.
 Besides, since CLIP-s only cares the CLIP similarity of the generated image and its corresponding prompt, it behaves poorly in image faithfulness evaluation.
 The per-question alignment and the leaderboard of \ourmethod will be introduced in the supplementary materials.